Comstock Resources Inc. (CRK) Shares Plummet Below 1-Year High

 CRK’s Market Performance

-The stock of Comstock Resources Inc. (CRK) has seen a -10.33% decrease in the past week, with a -18.43% drop in the past month, and a -22.73% fall in the past quarter.
-The volatility ratio for the week is 3.89%, and the volatility levels for the past 30 days are at 5.07% for CRK.
-The simple moving average for the last 20 days is -6.33% for CRK’s stock, with a simple moving average of -35.04% for the last 200 days.
+The stock of Comstock Resources Inc. (CRK) has seen a -1.49% decrease in the past week, with a 3.30% rise in the past month, and a -22.63% fall in the past quarter.
+The volatility ratio for the week is 3.95%, and the volatility levels for the past 30 days are at 4.73% for CRK.
+The simple moving average for the past 20 days is -2.92% for CRK’s stock, with a -33.09% simple moving average for the past 200 days.

 Insider Trading